• Share this on:

 Demand for sustainable HDHT is growing

-European consumers are increasingly adopting more sustainable lifestyles, and this trend was boosted by the COVID-19 pandemic.
-Especially for younger generations, the pandemic made it more important for consumers and companies to improve their sustainability.
-An impressive 86% of all European consumers consider sustainability either important or very important, and 29% buy sustainable products deliberately and consciously.
-At the same time, the current cost-of-living crisis is driving a need for sustainable products to be affordable.
+In addition to these legal developments, European consumers are also increasingly adopting more sustainable lifestyles.
+The COVID-19 pandemic has boosted this trend.
+An impressive 86% of consumers in various European markets consider sustainability (very) important, and 29% deliberately and consciously buy sustainable products.
+At the same time, the current cost-of-living crisis drives the need for sustainable products to be affordable.

-Although there are no official trade data on sustainable HDHT, surveys have shown that HDHT retailers have noticed that their customers are becoming increasingly interested in ethical products, including items made with natural or recycled/recyclable materials, with socially responsible modes of production.
-They have also noted increased demand for recycled products, upcycled products and second-hand/pre-owned items.
-Interest in these products is reflected in consumer behaviour in other countries as well, including Great Britain.
+Although there are no official trade data on sustainable HDHT products, HDHT retailers have previously noticed growing interest from their customers in ethical products – including items made with natural or recycled/recyclable materials, using socially responsible modes of production.
+Despite the cost-of-living crisis, 55% of British adults in a 2024 survey say it is important that their HDHT products are made sustainably.
+Retailers have also noted increased demand for recycled products, upcycled products and second-hand/pre-owned items.
+Interest in these products is likewise reflected in British consumer behaviour, for example.

 * in the previous 12 months